Yuchen-PLB/ECS171-FP/README.md

 ### 2. Vendor Prediction with ANN Model
-1. This model predict the brand of CPU/GPU with expect to its 'Release Date	Process Size (nm)	TDP (W)	Die Size (mm^2)	Transistors (million)	Freq (MHz)'.
-2. We enumerate the vendor to 0, 1, 2 as our y-label and normalize the properties mentioned above as our X.
-3. We build a 3-layer ANN model with activation relu and signmoid, train for 1000 epoch.
+ This model predict the brand of CPU/GPU with expect to its 'Release Date	Process Size (nm)	TDP (W)	Die Size (mm^2)	Transistors (million)	Freq (MHz)'.
+We enumerate the vendor to 0, 1, 2 as our y-label and normalize the properties mentioned above as our X. We build a 3-layer ANN model with activation relu and signmoid, train for 1000 epoch.
+The activation function is chosen based on the previous observation of the logistic regression, which shows clear linear relationship for the previous 5 years from 2000 and more polinomial shape for the recent years.
+We tried categorical NN and sequential NN to explore the relationship between chip performances and the Vendor.
-4. The model reaches 0.85 accuracy at the end.
+ The model reaches 0.85 accuracy at the end.

 # 3.Clustering